Nariman Farvardin

 Nariman Farvardin (born July 15, 1956) is an Iranian-American engineer and educator, currently serving as president of Stevens Institute of Technology, Hoboken, New Jersey.
-Formerly senior vice president for academic affairs, provost and acting president at the University of Maryland, College Park, he took office at Stevens on July 1, 2011.
+Formerly senior vice president for academic affairs, provost and acting president at the University of Maryland, College Park, he assumed office at Stevens on July 1, 2011.

 Education and early career

 Farvardin was born in Tehran, Iran.
 He holds bachelor's, master's, and doctoral degrees in electrical engineering from Rensselaer Polytechnic Institute.
 In 1984, one year after earning his doctorate, he joined the faculty of the University of Maryland's Department of Electrical and Computer Engineering.
 In 1994, he became chair of the department, holding that position for six years before being appointed dean of the Clark School of Engineering.
 Farvardin succeeded William Destler as provost of the University of Maryland in May 2007.

 In late 2010, he became acting president at University of Maryland, succeeding Dan Mote, and held the post until November 1, 2010, when Wallace Loh became president of the University of Maryland.

-Farvardin was made a fellow of the National Academy of Inventors and the Institute of Electrical and Electronics Engineers, holds seven U.S. patents and has co-authored more than 150 technical papers in industry journals and conference proceedings.
+Farvardin was made a fellow of the National Academy of Inventors and the Institute of Electrical and Electronics Engineers for contributions to source coding and quantization, holds seven U.S. patents and has co-authored more than 150 technical papers in industry journals and conference proceedings.
 His major research interests include information theory, signal compression and applications of signal compression to speech, image and video coding for wireless communication networks.

 Farvardin co-founded two companies.
 Zagros Networks, which shared the same name as a mountain range in Iran where Farvardin was born, developed computer chips for networks.
 NovaTherm Technologies developed innovations to improve the energy efficiency of buildings.
 He has been honored with the National Science Foundation's Presidential Young Investigator Award, the George Corcoran Award for Outstanding Contributions to Electrical Engineering Education and the Invention of the Year Award (Information Sciences) from the University of Maryland.
 He has cited Claude Shannon as his foremost historical influence.